About mental health social work

 I developed late-onset post-traumatic stress disorder when I was in my early 40s.
 I started self-harming and had suicidal thoughts, and I had to stay in hospital quite a few times.
 I was very frightened of healthcare professionals – but I was introduced to Liz, a social worker, by a therapist I’d been working with.
 I was scared at first, because any kind of change was very hard, but she made me feel at ease very quickly.
 I felt like I could trust her.

 Liz was absolutely fantastic.
 She helped me in lots of ways.
 I used to have regular review meetings with doctors and nurses, and I found them really distressing.
-Liz offered to go to the meetings for me and act as advocate.
+Liz offered to go to the meetings for me and act as an advocate.
 It was a really big relief, and I really trusted her to represent my interests.

 She also came to my rescue once when I was in hospital as a day patient for an operation, and I was given too much anti-anxiety medication.
 When they realised I’d been overdosed, the hospital kept me in overnight, and the staff labelled me as the “overdose patient” (even though I’d been given the medication by them!).
 The next day Liz came to see me and fought my corner so I was able to go home.